sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/servicenow.md

 ## Features

-**NEED TO COMPLETE** Can use environment variables and secrets management to avoid exposing your ServiceNow API token, username/password, and other sensitive information?
-Does event-based templating apply for the ServiceNow integration?
-Are there other features to add here?

 - Automatically creates a ServiceNow Configuration Item if none currently exists for a particular Sensu entity.
 - Tunable arguments: use Sensu annotations to set custom incident notes, event information, Configuration Item descriptions, and more in ServiceNow.
+- Can use [environment variables and secrets management][9] to avoid exposing your ServiceNow username/password.
 - [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context to ServiceNow incidents, events, and Configuration Items.

 ## Get the plugin